GJAShaw/sandwich/README.md

 The terminal output is a list, which may not seem to be in any particular order (although see "Design" below), of valid digit runs between the 1 and the 9.
 Each line of output comprises

-1. the set of digits in the run
+1. the set of digits in the run, in ascending order.
+Entry into the puzzle grid could be in any order, not necessarily ascending.
 2. the number of digits in the set
 3. the sum of the digits